EzekielOluyale/RAG-agent-with-LangChain/README.md

 ```

 ## IMPORTANT STEP
-Before starting the chatbot, you must upload Ezekiel's resume data into Pinecone.
+Before starting the chatbot, you must upload data into Pinecone.
 - Open and run all the cells inside experiment.ipynb.
-- This will read the resume text, turn it into vectors, and save it safely in your Pinecone index.
+- This will read the data, turn it into vectors, and save it safely in your Pinecone index.

 ## Run the Streamlit Web App
 ```